-If you are already in the process of evaluating potential investments with a commercial real estate broker, he or she will likely be able to build the investment model for you and walk you through the analysis.
+If you are already in the process of evaluating potential commercial real estate investments with a broker, he or she will likely be able to build the CRE investment model for you and walk you through the analysis.

-Don’t have an investment broker?
+Don’t have a Commercial real estate investment broker?
 Talk to one of our experts today.

-From identifying opportunities to underwriting the project, our investment services brokers are ready to help you with your next Austin investment.
+From identifying opportunities to underwriting the project, our commercial real estate investment services brokers are ready to help you with your next Austin commercial real estate investment.

-By enlisting a broker to assist you with the underwriting process, you will be able to focus on the investment itself and evaluating the results of the model rather than spending time and energy building the model itself.
+By enlisting a broker to assist you with the underwriting process, you will be able to focus on the commercial real estate investment itself and evaluating the results of the model rather than spending time and energy building the model itself.

 We hope this article gave you a better understanding of underwriting and answered some questions you may have had.
-If you would like help underwriting your own investment, give our experienced investment services team a call today.
+If you would like help underwriting your own commercial real estate investment, give our experienced commercial real estate investment services team a call today.